Frequently Asked Questions

 What support will be provided to faculties and departments as they proceed through the IPRM process?

 Not necessarily.
-If administrative or academic programs are identified that no longer align with our principles and priorities as currently structured then they will be transformed or phased out.
+If administrative or academic programs are identified that no longer align with our principles and priorities as currently structured then they may be transformed or phased out.

 IPRM was identified as highly appropriate to the Laurier community because it is led by the faculty, staff and students of the university and it engages the entire university community in the task of making choices about our collective future.
 It is a community-based and highly inclusive process for decision-making about choices that are important for the future of the university.